 So when Christ teaches that by being needy is how we are truly blessed, I think I finally get it.

-It took me wasting a lot of money those first few years of our marriage and me at times revolting at being needy, but I can absolutely agree now.
+It took me wasting money those first few years of our marriage and later revolting at the idea of being needy, but I can absolutely agree now.
 Being needy may be the last thing I want to be in my flesh, but it is where my soul is most radically, eternally satisfied!